Why You Shouldn’t Ignore The ( ! ) Low Tire Pressure Warning Light on Your BMW

 Requiring Tire Replacement

 As BMW is well known for making cars with handling prowess over the years they have designed cars with rims that come in larger diameters and tires with smaller sidewalls.
-This has made keeping proper air pressure in each tire more important than ever before as on modern BMW models with sport tires are near impossible to tell when they are low on air due to the sidewall being smaller.
-BMW designed their newer cars with smaller sidewalls to allow their cars to corner better, but with bad roads in Queens and the New York Metro area low air pressure leads to bents rims and damaged tires.
+This has made keeping proper air pressure in each tire more important than ever before as on modern BMW models with sport tires it is near impossible to tell when they are low on air due to the sidewall being smaller.
+BMW designed their newer cars with smaller sidewalls to allow their cars to corner better, but with bad roads in Queens and the New York Metro area low air pressure leads to bent rims and damaged tires.

-To prevent unexpected repairs once at least once a week go around your BMW and visually inspect your tires.
+To prevent unexpected repairs at least once a week go around your BMW and visually inspect your tires.
 Look out for tires that look low on air pressure.
 Once a month go around to each tire and measure the air pressure.
 If any tire is low then add air.
-And simplest of all, don’t ignore the low tire pressure warning light on your dashboard.
+And simplest of all, don’t ignore the low tire pressure warning light monitor on your BMW dashboard.

 Tony Avatar